-Sexual Violence, Sexual Harassment and Sexually Harmful Behaviour (SHB) can occur between two children of any age and sex or with groups of children by sexually assaulting or sexually harassing a single child or group of children.
+Sexual Violence, Sexual Harassment and Sexually Harmful Behaviour (SHB) can occur between two children of any age and gender (or gender identity) or with groups of children by sexually assaulting or sexually harassing a single child or group of children.

-We recognise that this behaviour can take place in a school or any setting where pupils are together and that the impact of this behaviour on children can be extremely distressing, impacting on their emotional health and wellbeing as well as affecting their academic achievement.
+We recognise that this behaviour can take place in a school or any setting where pupils are together and that the impact of this behaviour on children can be extremely distressing, impacting on their emotional and/or physical health and wellbeing as well as affecting their academic achievement.

-Sexual Violence and Sexual Harassment must be referred immediately to the Designated Safeguarding Lead (DSL).
+Sexual Violence and Sexual Harassment should be referred immediately to the Designated

+Safeguarding Lead (DSL).